AleksandarIvezic/Canvas-project/README.md

 # Canvas-project

-> Canvas project from Wes Bos 30 days coding challenge - The goal of this project is to make app for drawing using canvas Tag in HTML file folowing tutorial on YouTube by Wes Bos.
-The tutorial was completed on main branch so now I developed upgreded version on My-feature Branch.
-Still need some improovements before merging.
+> Canvas project from Wes Bos 30 days coding challenge - The goal of this project is to make an app for drawing using canvas Tag in HTML file following a tutorial on YouTube by Wes Bos.
+The tutorial was completed on the main branch so now I developed an upgraded version on My-feature Branch.
+Still need some improvements before merging.

 ![screenshot](./Screenshot-Canvas.png)